pikepdf/pikepdf/CONTRIBUTING.md

 Python methods are attached to the C++ binding classes via the `@augments` decorator in `src/pikepdf/_methods.py`.
 This lets a feature move between Python and C++ without changing the public API.
-Type stubs and docstrings for the C++ API live in `src/pikepdf/_core.pyi`; keep them in sync when you change the bindings.
+Type stubs and docstrings for the C++ API live in the stub package `src/pikepdf/_core/`, which is split into one stub per translation unit -- `_core/_matrix.pyi` covers `src/core/matrix.cpp`, and so on; keep them in sync when you change the bindings.
 Prefer implementing features in Python unless qpdf provides them directly or performance requires C++.

 ## Documentation